 World Science Festival

-Five experiential films help generate awareness and excitement for the World Science Festival, attended by over 1.5 million professionals, educators, and science enthusiasts since 2008.
+Five years of collaboration help generate excitement at the World Science Festival, attended by over 1.5 million professionals, educators, and enthusiasts since 2008.

 We abandoned traditional animation software and instead explored the beauty of generative formulas, visualizing written lines of code using C++.
 The data transforms into beautiful motion curves, blurring the line between art and science.